 Communications Lead

-Chinmaya Sadangi is a neuroscientist-turned-science communicator and digital marketer with a deep commitment to making science accessible.
-He completed his PhD at Philipps University, Marburg in Germany where he studied toll-like receptors (TLRs) in epilepsy, followed by postdoctoral research at the University of Toronto on excitation–inhibition balance in neuro-developmental disorders.
+Chinmaya Sadang, PhD, is a neuroscientist-turned-science communicator and digital marketer with a deep commitment to making science accessible.
+He completed his PhD from Philipps University, Marburg, Germany, followed by postdoctoral research at the University of Toronto.

-In 2018, he founded The Addictive Brain, a platform that translates complex scientific research into engaging, jargon-free content through articles, videos, and live Q&As, aimed at improving public understanding and increasing STEM participation among underrepresented groups.
+In 2018, he founded The Addictive Brain.
+This platform translates complex scientific research into engaging, jargon-free content through articles, videos, and live Q&As, aiming to improve public understanding and increase STEM participation among underrepresented groups.

 Science Lead